BVLC/caffe/docs/tutorial/net_layer_blob.md

 The conventional blob dimensions for batches of image data are number N x channel K x height H x width W. Blob memory is row-major in layout, so the last / rightmost dimension changes fastest.
 For example, in a 4D blob, the value at index (n, k, h, w) is physically located at index ((n * K + k) * H + h) * W + w.

 - Number / N is the batch size of the data.
 Batch processing achieves better throughput for communication and device processing.
-For an ImageNet training batch of 256 images B = 256.
+For an ImageNet training batch of 256 images N = 256.
 - Channel / K is the feature dimension e.g. for RGB images K = 3.

 Note that although many blobs in Caffe examples are 4D with axes for image applications, it is totally valid to use blobs for non-image applications.
 For example, if you simply need fully-connected networks like the conventional multi-layer perceptron, use 2D blobs (shape (N, D)) and call the InnerProductLayer (which we will cover soon).